SuperFola/blog/content/posts/making_a_rendering_engine/index.md

 ```

-which is basically the same thing as [this](https://learnopengl.com/code_viewer_gh.php?code=src/1.getting_started/2.1.hello_triangle/hello_triangle.cpp) (without the window configuration and all, which you can find [here](https://gitlab.com/SuperFola/Zavtrak/blob/master/examples/hello_triangle.cpp)), a lot shorter and easier to understand, uh ?
+which is basically the same thing as [this](https://learnopengl.com/code_viewer_gh.php?code=src/1.getting_started/2.1.hello_triangle/hello_triangle.cpp) (without the window configuration and all, which you can find [here](https://gitlab.com/SuperFola/Zavtrak/blob/master/examples/hello_triangle.cpp)), a lot shorter and easier to understand, uh?

 The biggest problem I have now is that we must configure everything ourself (setting vertex attributes, and creating a VAO and a VBO, binding them...) (and I still didn't fix it, since I wanted to focus on the game and rewrite the engine later).